RSSNext/Follow/apps/mobile/README.md

-# Follow Mobile App 📱
+# Folo Mobile App 📱

-This is the mobile client for [Follow](https://app.follow.is), built with [Expo](https://expo.dev).
-Follow organizes content into one timeline, keeping you updated on what matters, noise-free.
+This is the mobile client for [Folo](https://app.follow.is), built with [Expo](https://expo.dev).
+Folo organizes content into one timeline, keeping you updated on what matters, noise-free.

 ## Features